 When we push our next commit, the settings.json file will be removed.

-As long as a file exists in your local working directory, you can add it back to your Git repository using the git add command.
+As long as a file exists in your local working directory, you can add it back to your Git repository.
+You can do so using the git add command.
 Read more about git add in our tutorial on the git add command.

 How to Undo a git rm Command